AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

 ## **Appendix: Effort**

 - While AB3 primarily deals with the person object in the model component, Mate extends this functionality by introducing a team object.
 The team object encapsulates a collection of person objects, allowing users to group individuals based on shared skills and hackathon participation.
 This extension required significant modifications to the model component to accommodate team management features, including creating, listing, and modifying teams.
-- Additionally, several of the new commands introduced like `addPersonToTeam` and `removePersonFromTeam` required careful handling of the relationships between persons and teams, as there was a bidirectional association that needed to be maintained.
+- Additionally, several of the new commands introduced like `addToTeam` and `removeFromTeam` required careful handling of the relationships between persons and teams, as there was a bidirectional association that needed to be maintained.
 - Other commands like `createTeam` also required deliberation on what should be allowed, such as preventing duplicate team names for the same hackathon and ensuring that a person cannot be added to multiple teams for the same hackathon.